crusher-dev/documentation/docs/reference/client/cli.md

 ### Remove

-`remove` - removes the Windows QuestDB service.
+`remove` - removes the Windows Crusher service.
 It will no longer start at startup.
 This command is only available on Windows.

 ```shell